anasty17/mirror-leech-telegram-bot/README.md

 ```
 4. Check the number of processing units of your machine with `nproc` cmd and times it by 4, then edit `AsyncIOThreadsCount` in qBittorrent.conf.
 5. You can add `CONFIG_FILE_URL` variable using docker and docker-compose, google it.
-6. Only `amd64` and `arm64/v8` are tested, if you faced missing package package error while installing requirements with other images then you can open issue.

 ------